openshift/ci-tools/cmd/cvp-trigger/README.md

    the existing OperatorGroup's target namespace set will be replaced.
 The special value "!install" will set the target namespace to the operator's installation namespace.
+- `CUSTOM_SCORECARD_TESTCASE`: Optional.
+Name of the custom scorecard test which is to be run.
 - `PYXIS_URL`: Optional.
 URL that contains specific cvp product package name for specific ISV with unique pid.